 Natural Bridge State Park gets its name due to the 215-foot high natural arch formed within a limestone gorge through which the adjacent Cedar Creek once flowed.
 Designated a Virginia and National Historic Landmark, the park has more than six miles of hiking trails with the Cedar Creek Trail being the avenue to access the natural bridge and Lace Falls.

-There are several benches where you can sit and take in the beautiful natural landmark, and toward the end of the trail, there is a Monacan Indian Exhibit depicting a traditional Native American village.
+There are several benches where you can sit and take in the beautiful natural landmark, and toward the end of the trail, there is a Monacan Exhibit depicting a traditional indigenous peoples’ village.
 However, the exhibit is currently closed to the public due to the pandemic.

 The accessibility of this trail makes it easily one of the best hikes in Virginia to do with kids.
 On more than any other trail we’ve hiked, we saw people of all ages here.